AlphaMapleSAT: An MCTS-based Cube-and-Conquer SAT Solver for Hard Combinatorial Problems: Experimental Setup

 \subsection{Competing Tool}

-Our comparative analysis involves benchmarking our tool against the well-established Cube-and-Conquer (CnC) solver March \cite{heule2011cube}, which stands as the state-of-the-art in the field.
-For a comprehensive evaluation, we incorporate two distinct heuristics (\texttt{eval\_cls} and \texttt{eval\_var}) provided by March.
-These heuristics rely on calculating the number of propagated variables, along with some additional metrics, to find the best splitting variables.
-Remarkably, even after several years, March remains the dominant CnC solver and has been employed in various combinatorial settings \cite{heule2018schur,bright2022satisfiability,semenov2023using,li2023sat}.
-As detailed in Section~\ref{bg_cnc}, the CnC methodology, particularly through the March CnC solver, has demonstrated efficacy in resolving hard combinatorial problems in diverse fields.
+For our comparative analysis, we benchmark \tool against the well-established CnC cubing solver \march~\cite{heule2011cube}, which remains state-of-the-art in this domain. \March selects splitting variables using heuristics based on propagation count, certain characteristics of the formula, and related deductive metrics.
+Remarkably, for at least 15 years \march has been the most widely adopted CnC cubing solver, and has been employed in a range of combinatorial settings \cite{heule2018schur,bright2022satisfiability,semenov2023using,likochenspecker}.
+As described in Section~\ref{bg_cnc}, the \march cubing strategy exemplifies the practical success of CnC methods on hard symbolic problems.

-Moreover, in recent SAT competitions (2022 and 2023), Paracooba~\cite{heisinger2022paracooba} and MergeSAT~\cite{manthey2023parallel}, both leveraging lookahead techniques, have incorporated March as their lookahead cubing solver.
-This shows that March remains the cutting-edge CnC SAT solver.
+Furthermore, recent SAT Competitions (2022 and 2023) have featured solvers such as Paracooba~\cite{heisinger2022paracooba} and Parallel MergeSAT~\cite{manthey2023parallel}, both of which integrate \march as their lookahead cubing component.
+This continued reliance underscores {\march}’s dominance and relevance as the cutting-edge CnC solver in the SAT ecosystem.